herby lemon vinaigrette

 Herby Lemon Vinaigrette

-This recipe isn’t exactly “new” to my site, but this fabulous Herby Lemon Vinaigrette really needs its own place to live.
-In the past, it’s been part of my Cold Tuna Salad with Green Beans but this dressing is so versatile, you might want to try it on different salads, maybe use it as a marinade and maybe even drizzle it over any simply cooked or grilled fish or chicken.
+This recipe isn’t exactly “new” to my site, but this fabulous Herby Lemon Vinaigrette really needed its own place to live on its own page.
+In the past, it’s been part of my Cold Tuna Salad with Green Beans, but this dressing is so versatile, you might want to try it on different salads, maybe use it as a marinade, and maybe even drizzle it over any simply cooked or grilled fish or chicken.

-A combination of herbs wakes up this lovely dressing.
+A combination of lemon and herbs wakes up this lovely dressing.
 There are a few special touches and a little secret or two in the making of this beautiful vinaigrette.

 About Herby Lemon Vinaigrette:

 Some of this dressing is pretty standard, expected.
 There’s your typical olive oil, garlic, Dijon, and an acid, in this case, the lemon.
-Then there’s a touch of anchovy, optional.
-A way to get around any squeamishness is to use anchovy paste in a tube, but leave it out if you want.
-A little anchovy isn’t really something you taste but it gives this dressing a deep umami flavor and it never hurts to up your nutrition game with just a little extra Omega!
+There’s a touch of anchovy, optional.
+A way to get around any squeamishness is to use anchovy paste in a tube.
+(It keeps for months and doesn’t smell in the fridge.)
+The anchovy isn’t enough to taste, but it gives the vinaigrette a deep umami flavor, and it never hurts to up your nutrition game with just a little extra Omega!

-The herbs are rosemary, parsley and there’s a touch of tarragon or dill.
-That’s because this is such developed originally for my Cold Tuna Salad and either goes wonderfully.
-The dill is great with any fish and the tarragon, well, you can’t go wrong with using it with fish or chicken and it really does lean towards the French side.
-A little red onion mellows in the vinaigrette and gives this dressing just a hint of sumpin sumpin.
+The herbs used are rosemary and parsley, with a touch of tarragon or dill.
+That’s because this was originally developed for my Cold Tuna Salad and goes wonderfully with the tuna.
+Dill is great with any fish, and tarragon, well, you can’t go wrong using it with fish or chicken; it really leans towards the French side.
+A little red onion mellows in the vinaigrette giving this dressing just a hint of sumpin sumpin.

 Making Herby Lemon Vinaigrette:

-The special touch in this dressing is that you start out by warming up the olive oil, gently, with the rosemary and garlic.
+The special touch in this dressing is that you start by warming up the olive oil, gently, with the rosemary and garlic.
 It takes the edge off the garlic and infuses that oil with mellow, roasted garlic flavor.
-Its also a great solution for that rosemary; there are no worries about this hard, sharp herb floating around in the dressing and the flavor comes through quickly.
+It’s also a great solution for that rosemary; there are no worries about this hard, sharp herb floating around in the dressing, and the flavor comes through quickly.
 Do not heat the oil super high.
 Just warm it.

 If you don’t want to use the anchovies, no worries.
 The dressing is still outstanding.
 If you want a little of that umami flavor, try a dash or two of either fish sauce or Worcestershire.
 Do take your time mincing the parsley and the red onion.
 It makes a difference!
-No one wants to deal with eating larger pieces of either and the smaller dice stays suspended for awhile in the dressing.
+No one wants to deal with eating larger pieces of either, and the smaller dice stay suspended for a while in the dressing.

 I do like to add the ingredients to a jar and shake them up.
 I just think it’s easier than whisking and gives the dressing a nice emulsion.